Palo Alto Networks Panorama Integration - Policy Group Derived Dynamic Address Groups (DAG)

 Elisity Polls Panorama for Device Groups

-- CCC retrieves all Device Groups under 'Shared' from Panorama.
+• CCC retrieves all Device Groups under All from Panorama.

 Add Policy Groups to be mapped to DAGs

-- By default, no Policy Groups are sent.
-You must select which PGs you want to publish as DAGs within each Device Group by selecting the group on the left hand side and clicking + Add POLICY GROUPS in the top right.
+• By default, no Policy Groups are sent.
+You must select which PGs you want to publish as DAGs within each Device Group by selecting the group on the left hand side and clicking Add or Edit Policy Groups in the additonal options menu.

 The Device Group Mapping menu allows you to specify which Policy Groups will be mapped as Dynamic Address Groups for each Device Group in Panorama.